 In conclusion, yes you do need gopher wire underneath artificial turf.

 Sinkholes can appear under real and synthetic lawns.
 But with gopher wire in place, they will be discouraged from tunnelling in your yard.
+It can also work as a mole barrier for the same purpose.

 It also means gophers cannot chew artificial turf and use it for bedding as seen in the video further up the page.